Space for innovation, continuous things, and scaling yourself π‘

-Aboard is a development platform — it lets you build software with AI, but it also has human experts who can guide you, take over and take it across the finish line.
+Aboard is a development partner β they have an AI-accelerated platform that builds software, and they have human experts who guide you, take over for the complex stuff, and take it across the finish line.

 My friend Aviv Ben-Yosef argues engineering teams often overly fixate on tech debt, while they should think about tech capital: improving devex, empowering teams with great internal tools, and more.